mgcrea/cordova-facebook-connect/README.md

 * For Android, this plugin relies on the [Facebook Android SDK](https://github.com/facebook/facebook-android-sdk) that is packaged as a .jar in the `libs` folder (licensed under the Apache License, Version 2.0).

 * Regarding the existing implementation : [phonegap-plugin-facebook-connect](https://github.com/davejohnson/phonegap-plugin-facebook-connect) built by Dave Johnson, this version does not require the Facebook JS sdk (redundant to native sdk).
 It is also quite easier to use (unified login & initial /me request) and it does support multiple graph requests (strong callback handling).

+## SAMPLE PROJECT GENERATION ##

+You can generate a sample XCode project by running `samples/ios/create.sh` from the root of the repository.

 ## PLUGIN SETUP FOR IOS ##